 “Love is also challenging…when someone we love doesn’t love us back.”

 When you practice love as a core value, it becomes easier to prioritize.

 With this, you’re going to be more willing to put more work into finding it and spend more time working on it.

 Fortunately, therefore if you align your actions with your fundamental values the decisions you make become more in line with creating sound relationships that add value to people’s lives.

 Love helps you value others for who and what they are rather than what you want to get from them.

-It is, of course, challenging often painful.
+It is, of course, challenging and often painful.
 However, it is at this time you should remember that –

 “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
-It does not dishonour others, it is not self-seeking”
+It does not dishonor others, it is not self-seeking”

 Positive Love As A Core Value

 A friend of mine, fell hopelessly in love with whom she was dating for many years.

 “I really do love him” she declared